 He has a Master’s degree in kinesiology from California State University Long Beach, and a Phd in bioengineering from Imperial College London.

 He is finance director for the UK Strength and Conditioning Association.

 Dan's research straddles several areas.
 Firstly, he is interested in the musculoskeletal mechanics and motor control of the human body during movement, with a particular focus on the knee and the biarticular muscles of the lower limb.
 This research is largely based upon musculoskeletal modeling and machine learning techniques.
 Secondly, he studies optimal approaches to strength training.
+Thirdly, he is involved in testing exercise countermeasures for deep space exploration.
 Finally, his most recent work concerns the philosophy of science, scicomm and open science.

 Dan's publications can be found on his Google Scholar page.

 Dan is always interested in taking on new PhD students, particularly those who want to study related projects in strength and conditioning or biomechanics.